The dilute Temperley-Lieb O($n=1$) loop model on a semi infinite strip: the sum rule: The first recurrence relation

 If the occupancy in $\pi$ is fixed the sum of all $\psi_{\pi}$ with such occupancy is equal to $\psi_e$.
-This is a consequence of the fact that the transfer matrix is a stochastic matrix.
+This is a consequence of the stochasticity of the transfer matrix.
+Analogous situation happens in the dense TL loop model at $n=1$ \cite{PRGN,dGPS}.
 There are in total $2^L$ different choices of the occupancy for the link patterns in LP$_L$, hence $Z_L=2^L \psi_e$.
 We will omit this constant and simply consider the equation: